 Black phlegm is commonly caused by:

-Your body produces clear mucus and phlegm on a daily basis.
-It is mostly filled with water, protein, antibodies, and some dissolved salts to help lubricate and moisturize your respiratory system.
-An increase in clear phlegm may mean that your body is trying to flush out an irritant, like pollen, or some type of virus.
+Your body produces clear mucus and phlegm daily.
+This phlegm mostly contains water, protein, antibodies, and some dissolved salts to help lubricate and moisturize your respiratory system.

 Clear phlegm is commonly caused by: